Reading books aloud will bond you together. In the culture of family, books are part of what make us…us.

 - Gorilla Hunters – R.M.
 Ballentine

 Amazon Reviews on Gorilla Hunters: “Do not let the review by Richi sway you.
 This book was written in the 1800s when gorillas were not endangered and hunting them was considered as appropriate as hunting deer.”
+Simply explain this to your child – so they have perspective.
 And, “The Gorilla Hunters continues with the adventures of Ralph, Peterkin and Jack in the dark continent of Africa where they hunt for Gorillas in the dark interior.
 Those were the days when much of Africa was unexplored and myths abounded about mysterious animals inhabiting within its jungles.
 The author takes us on a roller coaster ride of swashbuckling adventure, bravery and some very descriptive observations of the flora and fauna found by the three heroes.
 The author also takes a dig at the evil practice of slave trade and its effects on the tribes of Africa.
 This book is really a treat to read even all all these years!”

 - Son of Charlemagne – Willard